bootstrap-ruby/bootstrap_form/README.md

 <% end %>
 ```

-If you don't want an error summary, just pass the `error_summary: false` option
+If you don't want an error summary, just send the `error_summary: false` option
 to `alert_message`.

 ```erb